| rjohara.net |

 Brainerd Commons is one of Middlebury’s five residential colleges.

-Established and oversaw for six years as dean of students the daily life of this residential college of 280 students and faculty.
+Established and oversaw for six years as dean of students the daily life of this residential college of 280 students and faculty at the University of North Carolina at Greensboro.

 Resident Tutor in Biology, Dudley House, Harvard University, 1983–1989.

-Served as personal and academic advisor to students in this residential college of about 400 members.
+Served as personal and academic advisor to students in this residential college of about 400 members, and supported the daily life of the house throughout the year.

-Quoted in articles about residential colleges and higher education in The Boston Globe, The Burlington Free Press, The Chicago Tribune, The East Valley Tribune (Phoenix), The Nashville Business Journal, The New York Times, The St. Louis Post-Dispatch, The Times Higher Education Supplement (London), The Washington Post, The Wheaton Alumni Quarterly, and The Yale Alumni Magazine, 2002 to date.
+Quoted in articles about residential colleges and higher education published by The Associated Press, The Boston Globe, The Burlington Free Press, The Chicago Tribune, The Daily Camera (Boulder), The Dartmouth, The East Valley Tribune (Phoenix), The Morning Call (Allentown), The Nashville Business Journal, The National Association for College Admission Counseling, The New York Times, The St. Louis Post-Dispatch, The Times Higher Education Supplement (London), The Washington Post, The Wheaton Alumni Quarterly, and The Yale Alumni Magazine.

 Academic Teaching, Research, and Other Professional Positions